 Declaring bankruptcy may be more involved in a process than you think.
 There are multiple types of bankruptcy, with one suiting your individual situation more than the others.
 Our firm has experience handling all types of bankruptcy in Bridgeport, and we can help you choose the chapter of the United States Bankruptcy Code that’s right for you.
 The most common chapters are as follows:

 - Chapter 7.
 Chapter 7 bankruptcy is a liquidation, or “complete bankruptcy.”
 It’s the most common chapter individuals use.
 It gives the debtor a fresh start.
 It is the fastest and least expensive type, and it allows you to discharge most of your debt, including income taxes more than three years old, medical costs, loans, and credit card debt.
 This type of bankruptcy permanently prevents creditors from attempting to collect.

 - Chapter 13.
 This type of bankruptcy is most appropriate for those trying to prevent home foreclosures.
 It allows debtors to keep their homes and restructure mortgage agreements.
 You may have to repay missed mortgage payments and show proof of regular income.
-Chapter 13 freezes foreclosure actions, liens, and other attempts at taking away your home.
+Having a Chapter 13 bankruptcy lawyer file this type of bankruptcy will freeze foreclosure actions, liens, and other attempts at taking away your home.